nathanshelly/webcam/README.md

 ## Print enclosure

 For designing the enclosure we used an online program called [Onshape](https://www.onshape.com/).
 This provides a convenient way to edit CAD files with low overhead though it lacks some functionality from a fuller editor like Solidworks.
-If you'd like to view our Onshape project, follow [this link](https://cad.onshape.com/documents/ae298fb239b6988d4ccff146/w/2fbac33a8452420bf0238e8e/e/6b2309d9b32e628505d094b1).
+View our [Onshape project here](https://cad.onshape.com/documents/ae298fb239b6988d4ccff146/w/2fbac33a8452420bf0238e8e/e/6b2309d9b32e628505d094b1).

 We've also provided the raw files in two different formats.
 If you'd like to modify our design [here](./cad/editable) are .sldprt files.
 If you'd like to print our design as is [here](./cad/printable) are .stl files.